Robert Gillmor: SWLA

 After founding the Society of Wildlife Artists with Eric Ennion in the early 1960s, Robert served as its secretary and chairman for many years.
 He was also elected president in 1984 and served for two five-year periods, he also served as a vice-president of the society.
 As well as working to promote current work, he did much to promote work of past artists, including Charles Tunnicliffe, (editing three books) and his grandfather, Professor Allen W. Seaby (1867–1953), who instilled in him a love of printmaking.

-Later life
+Later life and death

 In 2011, Gillmor completed lino-cuts for four sets of postage stamps for Royal Mail, with a further three sets (of six stamps each) in 2012.
 He designed the British Trust for Ornithology's Dilys Breese Medal, first awarded in 2009.

 A retrospective of Gillmor's work was exhibited at Reading Museum from 23 October 2011 to 29 April 2012.

 In the 2015 Birthday Honours he was appointed a Member of the Order of the British Empire (MBE), "for services to Wildlife Art".
 His other awards included the RSPB Medal (2001), and the Union Medal of the British Ornithological Union (1997).

-He died on 8 May 2022, aged 85, following a lengthy period of ill-health.
-He is survived by his wife and fellow artist, Susan (née Norman; they married in 1974), and children Emily (also a wildlife artist) and Thomas.
+Gillmor died at his home, North Light, in Cley next the Sea, Norfolk, on 8 May 2022, following a lengthy period of ill-health.
+He was 85.
+He was survived by his wife and fellow artist, Susan (née Norman; they married in 1974), and children Emily (also a wildlife artist) and Thomas.